Alexx/language-suggester/README.md

 ## Description

-_This web page will ask a series of question to help suggest a programming language to them._
+_This web page will ask a series of question to help suggest a programming language to the user._

 ## Setup/Installation